 I introduce these level through this simple lesson which can be easily revisited throughout the school year.
 To begin, I have my students gently place their open hand over their throat.
 As they hold their hand over their throat, I tell to use their normal voice to say “this is my normal voice”.

 We then repeat the exercise using a calm whisper voice.
 Students notice the vibrations are more gentle.
-Finally, I ask demonstrate a teeny tiny voice – one that creates no vocal chord vibrations.
+Finally, I ask demonstrate a teeny tiny voice – one that creates no vocal cord vibrations.

 This hands-on lesson helps students build an understanding of how it feels and sounds when each of these varying voice levels are used.
 As the year progresses, students inevitably need reminders, so we quickly repeat this activity as needed.